paulob3j/CalculadoraFatorDeQueda/README.md

 </p>

-## Estrutura do Código
+## Code Structure

-- O código utiliza React Native para construir a interface de usuário.
+- The code uses React Native to build the user interface.
-- Componentes como `TextInput`, `TouchableOpacity`, e `Image` são importados do React Native para criar elementos interativos e visuais.
+- Components like `TextInput`, `TouchableOpacity`, and `Image` are imported from React Native to create interactive and visual elements.
-- A lógica do cálculo e manipulação de estados é gerenciada por meio do uso de hooks, especialmente `useState`.
+- The logic for calculation and state manipulation is managed through the use of hooks, especially `useState`.
-- A estilização é feita utilizando o pacote `react-native-animatable` para animações e estilos pré-definidos no arquivo `styles.js`.
+- Styling is done using the `react-native-animatable` package for animations and predefined styles in the `styles.js` file.

-## Funcionalidades Adicionais
+## Additional Features

-- A aplicação possui animações visuais para indicar a atenção do usuário.
+- The application has visual animations to indicate user attention.
-- Imagens representativas são exibidas conforme o resultado do cálculo.
+- Representative images are displayed based on the calculation result.
-- Um link é fornecido para acessar informações adicionais sobre fatores de queda na NR-35.
+- A link is provided to access additional information about fall factors in NR-35.

-## Como Rodar o Projeto
+## How to Run the Project

-1. **Instalação de Dependências:**
+1. **Install Dependencies:**
-   - Certifique-se de ter o Node.js e o React Native instalados.
+   - Make sure you have Node.js and React Native installed.
-   - Execute `npm install` para instalar as dependências do projeto.
+   - Run `npm install` to install project dependencies.

-2. **Execução da Aplicação:**
+2. **Run the Application:**
-   - Execute `npx react-native run-android` ou `npx react-native run-ios` para iniciar a aplicação no emulador ou dispositivo físico.
+   - Execute `npx react-native run-android` or `npx react-native run-ios` to start the application on the emulator or physical device.

-3. **Observação:**
+3. **Note:**
-   - Certifique-se de ter um ambiente de desenvolvimento React Native configurado corretamente para garantir a execução adequada.
+   - Ensure you have a React Native development environment set up correctly to ensure proper execution.